Marcus Semien Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- Semien leads Texas with an OBP of .373, plus a team-best slugging percentage of .472.
+- Semien has an OPS of .843, fueled by an OBP of .378 to go with a slugging percentage of .465.
+All three of those stats are tops among Texas hitters this season.

-- He ranks 43rd in batting average, 38th in on base percentage, and 56th in slugging among the qualified hitters in baseball.
+- Among qualifying hitters in MLB action, he ranks 47th in batting average, 34th in on-base percentage, and 62nd in slugging.

+- Semien is batting .316 during his last games and is riding a four-game hitting streak.

-- He has homered in five games this year (16.1%), leaving the park in 3.5% of his plate appearances.
+- He has hit a long ball in 15.6% of his games this season, and 3.4% of his trips to the plate.

-- In 15 games this year (48.4%), Semien has picked up an RBI, and in six of those games (19.4%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- In 16 games this season (50.0%), Semien has picked up an RBI, and in seven of those games (21.9%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 19 games this season, with multiple runs seven times.
+- He has scored in 19 of 32 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.